-In this age of GPS and smartphones you may get calls about how to actually find your location less frequently, but a map on your veterinary practice website that gives directions and includes pictures of what your building looks like helps insure that your patients never get lost.
+In this age of GPS and smartphones, you may get calls about how to actually find your location less frequently, but a map on your veterinary practice website that gives directions and includes pictures of what your building looks like helps ensure that your patients never get lost.

 2. Online Payments

 Many veterinary practices sell prescription medication, pet food, and other pet supplies, which makes having an online shopping option incredibly useful for streamlining your business.
 Instead of having clients come in and utilize your staff’s valuable time making product purchases, with an online store your clients can buy the items they need and have them shipped directly to their door.

 If you use an advanced veterinary website, such as a VetMatrix website, you can take payments from patients online in your online store.
 This online shopping will streamline in-office appointments.
 Your clients will appreciate saving time as well!